petershin/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/search-results/search-results-behavior.md

 ![Search keyword is highlighted in the list of results.](./search-results-behavior/images/05.png)

 Highlighting is a helpful visual cue that hints at why the result is returned, but beware.
 A hit can score well and thus be returned near the top of the results, without having any highlights in the summary.
 That's because not all indexed fields appear in the summary.
-Consider a User named Arthur C. Clarke.
+Consider a user named Arthur C. Clarke.
 He has an email address of *acc@authors.org*, which is searchable.
-Because results summaries for Users only contain the full name of the User, searching for Mr. Clarke by his email address returns the User, but no term is highlighted.
+Because results summaries for users only contain the full name of the user, searching for Mr. Clarke by his email address returns the user, but no term is highlighted.

 ![Some results may not necessarily have any highlighted terms.](./search-results-behavior/images/06.png)